smizell/onit/README.md

 - [x] Plan my trip
 ```

-After a hard day of work, I finally head to bed and get a good night of sleep.
-I wake up and grab a talk glass of the milk I picked up the day before.
+With a complete task list, I finally head to bed and get a good night of sleep.
+I wake up the next day and grab a tall glass of the milk I picked up the day before.
 I head over to my computer and start the day just like yesterday with `onit new`.
 This creates a new file for the day, tells Onit that today is today and yesterday was the previous today, and opens my new file.
-Now I can plan my day.
+Now I can plan my day to look something like this.

 ```markdown
 # Friday Apr.10.2015